grid-rbx/.github/profile/README.md

 ### Contributing 🌈
 First off, thanks for contributing!

 We have a few open-source libraries, and if you see fit to contribute to these repositories, great!
 We can always use a helping hand.
-To contribute, open a pull request with the updated code, and our team of astonishing developers will look it over and decide if your masterpiece (or not, we love you either way) is ready for production.
+To contribute, open a pull request with the updated code, and our team of astonishing maintainers will look it over and decide if your masterpiece (or not, we love you either way) is ready for production.
 If you have a suggestion, or don't know how to make your change a reality or bring a fix to fruition, an issue is the way to go for you.

 ### Useful resources 👩‍💻